-CONSULTANT REVIEW AND FEE -Review done when specific conditions arise from the land or the nature of the proposal that necessitate the assistance of a planning, engineering, traffic, soils, hydrologic or other consultants to assist the Planning Board in analyzing a project and ensuring compliance with all relevant laws, ordinances, bylaws and regulations.
+CONSULTANT REVIEW AND FEE - Review done when specific conditions arise from the land or the nature of the proposal that necessitate the assistance of a planning, engineering, traffic, soils, hydrologic or other consultant to assist the Planning Board in analyzing a project and ensuring compliance with all relevant laws, ordinances, bylaws and regulations.
 The fee refers to the reasonable cost of these consultants to be borne by the applicants.

-CROSS ACCESS- A service drive providing vehicular and pedestrian access between two or more contiguous sites so the driver need not enter the public street system.
+CROSS ACCESS - A service drive providing vehicular and pedestrian access between two or more contiguous sites so the driver need not enter the public street system.

-DEAD-END: See Definitions of Area of Single Access above.
+DEAD END - See definition of "area of single access" above.

-DEFINITIVE PLAN: The plan of a subdivision as submitted (with appropriate application) to the Board for approval, to be recorded in the Registry of Deeds or Filed with the Recorder of the Land Court when approved by the Board, and such plan when approved and recorded or filed.
-The requirements and content of the Definitive Plan shall be as specified hereinafter.
+DEFINITIVE PLAN - The plan of a subdivision as submitted (with appropriate application) to the Board for approval, to be recorded in the Registry of Deeds or filed with the Recorder of the Land Court when approved by the Board, and such plan when approved and recorded or filed.
+The requirements and content of the definitive plan shall be as specified hereinafter.

-DEPARTMENT SPECIFICATIONS: The Standard Specifications for Highways and Bridges of the Massachusetts Highway Department, dated 1973, including all revisions thereto.
+DEPARTMENT SPECIFICATIONS - The Standard Specifications for Highways and Bridges of the Massachusetts Highway Department, dated 1973, including all revisions thereto.

-DEPARTMENTS' STANDARDS: The Construction Standards of 1977 of the Massachusetts Highway Department, as most recently amended.
+DEPARTMENT'S STANDARDS - The Construction Standards of 1977 of the Massachusetts Highway Department, as most recently amended.

-DETENTION FACILITY- A detention basin or alternative structure designed for the purpose of temporary storage of stream flow or surface runoff and gradual release of stored water at controlled rates.
+DETENTION FACILITY - A detention basin or alternative structure designed for the purpose of temporary storage of stream flow or surface runoff and gradual release of stored water at controlled rates.

-DIRECTIONAL MEDIAN OPENING- An opening in a restrictive median which provides for the specific movements and physically restricts other movements
+DIRECTIONAL MEDIAN OPENING - An opening in a restrictive median which provides for the specific movements and physically restricts other movements.

-DRAINAGE BASINS - A man-made area surrounded by an embankment to temporarily hold storm water over a storm event; to allow settling of solids and prevent downstream flooding.
+DRAINAGE BASIN - A man-made area surrounded by an embankment to temporarily hold stormwater over a storm event, to allow settling of solids and prevent downstream flooding.

-DRAINAGE FACILITIES/SYSTEMS - Proposed systems for collection, storage and discharge of storm water.
+DRAINAGE FACILITIES/SYSTEMS - Proposed systems for collection, storage and discharge of stormwater.

-DRAINAGE LOT - An individual lot with a minimum twenty feet (20') of frontage, containing drainage basin and related structures.
+DRAINAGE LOT - An individual lot with a minimum 20 feet of frontage, containing drainage basin and related structures.

-EASEMENT- A right acquired by public authority or other person to use or control property for a utility or other designated public purpose.
+EASEMENT - A right acquired by public authority or other person to use or control property for a utility or other designated public purpose.

-EMERGENCY ACCESS: A secondary, means of ingress to/egress from a development, residential, commercial or industrial, which provides year round, 24 hour per day access open to all residents, visitors, employees, patrons, and services of the development, and which provides standard construction quality' as to materials, depths and thicknesses prescribed in Section IV of these Regulations.
+EMERGENCY ACCESS - A secondary means of ingress to/egress from a development, residential, commercial or industrial, which provides year-round, twenty-four-hour-per-day access open to all residents, visitors, employees, patrons, and services of the development, and which provides standard construction quality as to materials, depths and thicknesses prescribed in Article IV of these regulations.

-ENGINEER: A Registered Professional Civil Engineer in the Commonwealth of Massachusetts experienced in the phases of civil engineering related to subdivision planning and design.
+ENGINEER - A registered professional civil engineer in the Commonwealth of Massachusetts experienced in the phases of civil engineering related to subdivision planning and design.

-FLOODPLAIN/FLOODWAY - Areas subject to flooding under a 100 year storm event as shown on the Federal Insurance Rate maps (FIRM) as most recently amended.
+FLOODPLAIN/FLOODWAY - Areas subject to flooding under a one-hundred-year storm event as shown on the Federal Insurance Rate Maps (FIRM) as most recently amended.

-FOOTCANDLES (Fc)- A unit of measuring the amount of illumination equal to one lumen per square foot on a surface.
+FOOTCANDLES (FC) - A unit of measuring the amount of illumination equal to one lumen per square foot on a surface.

-FOOTCANDLES, HORIZONTAL- The amount of illumination equal to one lumen per square foot on a horizontal surface.
+FOOTCANDLES, HORIZONTAL - The amount of illumination equal to one lumen per square foot on a horizontal surface.

-FOOTCANDLES, INITIAL- The amount of illumination (measured by footcandles) given off by a luminary at the time of installation.
+FOOTCANDLES, INITIAL - The amount of illumination (measured by footcandles) given off by a luminary at the time of installation.

-FRONTAGE: For the purpose of these Regulations, physical access, or the demonstrated feasibility, of safe physical access, to a property from a street designed for such purposes, i.e. Collector and Minor Residential Streets excluding wetlands, ledge, and areas of slope in excess of 10%.
+FRONTAGE - For the purpose of these regulations, physical access, or the demonstrated feasibility of safe physical access, to a property from a street designed for such purposes, i.e., collector and minor residential streets, excluding wetlands, ledge, and areas of slope in excess of 10%.

-GENERAL LAWS: The General Laws of the Commonwealth with all additions thereto and amendments thereof.
+GENERAL LAWS - The General Laws of the commonwealth with all additions thereto and amendments thereof.
 In case of a rearrangement of the General Laws, any citation of particular sections of the General Laws shall be applicable to the corresponding sections in the new codification.

-GIS- Geographic Information Systems Mapping
+GIS - Geographic Information Systems Mapping.